-Note:
+General Note:

 1. Prior to system verification and validation, the path loss from the signal generator to the system check source and the power meter, which includes the amplifier, cable, attenuator and directional coupler, was measured by the network analyzer.
 The reading of the power meter was offset by the path loss difference between the path to the power meter and the path to the system check source to monitor the actual power level fed to the system check source.
-2. Referring to KDB 865664 D01v01r04, the dipole calibration interval can be extended to 3 years with justification.
+2. The dipole calibration interval can be extended to 3 years with justification according to KDB 865664 D01.
 The dipoles are also not physically damaged, or repaired during the interval.
-3. The justification data of dipole can be found in appendix C. The return loss is < -20dB, within 20% of prior calibration, the impedance is within 5 ohm of prior calibration.
+The justification data in appendix C can be found which the return loss is < -20dB, within 20% of prior calibration, the impedance is within 5 ohm of prior calibration for each dipole.

-10. System Verification
+9. System Verification